 Made in america and flown mostly by soviets, is it any wonder this very capable fighter never got the press it deserved!

 This plane and it's simaler counterpart the p-63, were very good planes indeed.

 A feared and respected adversary of allied pilots.
-Preferred over boyfriend 109 by Jagdwaffe pilots.
+Preferred over BF 109 by Jagdwaffe pilots.
 An Italian aircraft that excelled in speed, power and climb and also very nimble and maneuverable, allowing it to fight on equal terms with top allied fighters.

 Extremely maneuverable at low altitude with adequate performance at high.
 High ate of climb, being able to outclimb every allied fighter.